moov-io/paygate/client/docs/TransfersApi.md

 [[Back to README]](../README.md)

-## GetTransferFiles
+## GetTransferFile

-> []File GetTransferFiles(ctx, transferID, xUserID, optional)
+> string GetTransferFile(ctx, fileID, xUserID, optional)

-Get Transfer Files
+Get Transfer File

-Get the ACH files to be used in this transfer
+Retrieve the ACH file by its fileID.
+These are generated from POST-ing with a query and stored with PayGate.

 ### Required Parameters